 StoreKit local testing allows you to test interrupted purchases that require confirmation by an adult family member.

 To do this, select Editor → Enable Ask to Buy, restart the application and try to buy something.
-You will see an alert with the option to request permission to purchase.
+You will see the alert with the option to request permission to purchase.

 In the window with the transaction lists there will appear your purchase, which can be confirmed by clicking the corresponding button.
-After that, your operation will complete successfully in the application.
+After that, your operation will be completed successfully in the application.

 Managing the local subscriptions: delete, refund

 With the new tool, you can delete purchases in order to retest them (for example, non-consumable), as well as emulate refunds.